cometbft/cometbft/spec/p2p/p2p-top-level.md

 the transaction is proposed by every correct validator in every height until it is written into a block (assuming infinitely often correct proposers get their proposal through)
 - current solution to address this requirement:
-    - the mempool of correct validators is organized at a list.
+    - the mempool of correct validators is organized as a list.
     > This list can be understood as a shared data structure with relaxed semantics, that is, not all nodes need to agree on the order of the elements, but we have a property that approximately says "if at time *t* a transaction tx1 is in the list of all nodes, and a